richpeck/exception_handler/README.md

     rails db:migrate:down VERSION=000000

-The one drawback to this is that if you remove the `ExceptionHandler` gem before you rollback the migration, it won't exist anymore.
+The drawback to this is that if you remove the `ExceptionHandler` gem before you rollback the migration, it won't exist anymore.
 You can only fire the above command if you have `ExceptionHandler` installed.

 ---